clemthi/runsyncapps/README.md

 # RunSyncedApp

-This small application allows to run multiple application at once and if anyone of them is closed, the other one are killed.
+This small application allows to start multiple applications at once and if one of them is closed, the others are killed.

 ## Usage